DeNetPRO/Node/guides/configuring-manager.md

 1. **Choose License ID**: сlick on the toggle to the left of the license number to proceed to the activation
     ![](../assets/choose-license-dm.png)
 2. **Specify Storage Directory**: Enter path to the directory you would like to share for the storage users data
-    - Click on the folder icon on the right to select a directory interactively.
+    - Click on the folder icon on the right to select a directory interactively
     - Or enter the path manually, **e.g.**, /Users/user/denet_storage (Linux/macOS) or C:\denet_storage (Windows)
     - Ensure the directory exists and has sufficient space
     ![](../assets/choose-storage-dm.png)